Prospect Park station (BMT lines): Exits

 The station has two entrances/exits.
 The full-time one is at the extreme south end.
 A single double-wide staircase and ADA-accessible elevators go up from each platform to a beige ground level station house that is on the north side of the Lincoln Road overpass above the platforms between Ocean and Flatbush Avenues.
 Each platform elevator is connected to the station house by a glass-enclosed passageway above their respective platforms.
 There is a bank of turnstiles, a waiting area that allows a free transfer between directions and a token booth inside the station house.
 Additionally, there is a private preschool immediately adjacent to the station house entrance.

 The station's other entrance/exit at the north end is un-staffed.
 Two staircases from each platform at the tunnel portal go up to a waiting area, where a bank of turnstiles and one exit-only turnstile lead to a mezzanine that had its part-time token booth removed in 2010.
 Outside fare control, a single staircase goes up to a small plaza with an ornate fence between two buildings on the west side of Flatbush Avenue between Ocean and Lefferts Avenues.
+Diagonally across the intersection from the exit is the southwest entrance of the Brooklyn Botanic Garden.
 An inscribed bronze plaque to the Malbone Street Wreck, installed in 2019, is located on the wall outside the northern exit.